SOUTH BAY ASSOCIATION OF

-The South Bay Association of Chambers of Commerce (SBACC) is a regional association of local chambers dedicated to regional issue advocacy in the South Bay of Los Angeles County.
-The SBACC represents seventeen chambers of commerce from Long Beach north to Westchester.
-The South Bay is an economic powerhouse and is home to the nation’s largest port complex, robust national aerospace companies, and a large and diverse oil and energy sectors.
+To date, SBACC continues to represent and advance the public policy interests of seventeen chambers of commerce ranging from Long Beach north to Westchester.
+The South Bay is a diverse region featuring some of the world’s most renowned global business operations, including the nation’s largest port complex, robust national aerospace companies, a thriving hospitality industry, and a large and diverse oil and energy sector.
 Together, the members of the SBACC provide the leading advocacy voice for the regional business community of one of the most economically prosperous and culturally diverse regions in the entire nation.

-• To serve as a public policy advocacy body on issues that impact the business and economic climate of the South Bay.
+- To serve as a public policy advocacy body on issues that impact the business and economic climate of the South Bay.

 - To provide a forum and structure for cooperative educational programs and services that benefit the collective members of the participating local Chambers of Commerce, without competing with program initiatives of member Chambers.

 - To prevent economic stagnation and promote job creation within the South Bay region.